es-ude/elastic-ai.runtime.cloud/EIP_PROTOCOL.md

 The eip protocol is a specification of a publish/subscribe based star topology with a broker at the center.
 Typically, this will be implemented via MQTT, but this is **not** fixed.
-The basic functionality provided are _subscribing_, _unsubscribing_ and _publishing_ to and from topics and topic filters.
+The basic functionality provided are _subscribing_, _unsubscribing_ and _publishing_ to and from topics and topic filters, together with a keepalive mechanism with last will message.

 ## Message